viur-framework/logics/README.md

 - `loop.index` is the loop conter starting at 1,
 - `loop.index0` is the loop conter starting at 0,
 - `loop.first` is true on the first loop,
-- `loop.false` is true on the last loop.
+- `loop.last` is true on the last loop.

 Running the template